168.

 Effective students focus on just one thing at a time.
 So don’t try to study while also intermittently replying to text messages, watching TV, and checking your Twitter feed.

-Here are some suggestions to improve your concentration:
+Here are some suggestions for how to study smart by improving your concentration:

 - Turn off notifications on your phone